natfarleydev/prd-markdown/markdown/advanced/advancedCoreClasses.markdown

 # Core Classes

-From the noble paladin to the skillful rogue, each core class in the *Pathfinder Roleplaying Game* draws upon a central archetype.
+From the noble paladin to the skillful rogue, each core class in the *PF Roleplaying Game* draws upon a central archetype.
 Yet, beyond that basic concept exists the potential for innumerable interpretations, details, and refinements.
 The fighter class, for example, might easily be sculpted into a